KingofMidnight/KingofMidnight/README.md

-- 👋 Hi, I’m @KingofMidnight
+- 👋 Hello, I’m King of Midnight
 - 👀 I’m interested in Coding and Basically Anything Minecraft
 - 🌱 I’m currently learning Code (JavaScript)
 - 💞️ I’m looking to collaborate on Minecraft Mods and Plugins
 - 📫 How to reach me by Using My Discord @King of Midnight#9477